alexcu2718/fdf/README.md

 # fdf

+(Jeremy Clarkson voice )
+'Probably the fastest finder you'll find on POSIX for regex/glob matching files (see benchmark proof versus fd*)'

-COMPATIBILITY STATE (BIG+LITTLE ENDIAN COMPATIBLE)
+## COMPATIBILITY STATE

-1.Working on Linux 64bit
+1.Working on Linux 64bit                                             Tested on Debian/Ubuntu/Arch/Fedora varying versions.

+2.Somehow working on Aarch 64 Linux/Android Debian (basically, it works on my phone via termux!)
+(I didn't need to change anything!)

-2.Macos  64bit
+2.Macos  64bit  (Tested on Sonoma)

-3.Free/Open/Net BSD 64bit
+3.Free/Open/Net/Dragonfly BSD 64bit                             (Ok, it compiles on these platforms but only tested on freebsd.)

 3.Tested on 64bit PPC Linux (Ubuntu)

 5.Alpine/MUSL

+## INTRO

 NOT IN A STATE FOR USE/CONTRIBUTION, YE HAVE BEEN WARNED!

-**Name to be changed, I just entered this randomly on my keyboard, it sounds like fd-faster which is funny but thats not my intent,hence name change

-Probably the fastest finder you'll find on Linux for regex/glob matching files (see benchmark proof versus fd*)
+I have to change the name first and make the API actually coherent (I haven't tried using it as a crate yet)

+As I fix and improve certain features, I will make it open to contributions.

 Honestly this is still a hobby project that still needs much work.
-It's functional, etc.
+It works for the subset I've implemented perfectly but it's far from complete.

 The CLI is basically an afterthought because I'm focusing on lower levels and going up in functionality, like ascending Plato's cave (increasing abstraction)
+Essentially ,I add those at the end (make the foundations strong so you do crazy stuff)

-It has better performance than `fd` on equivalent featuresets but 'fd' has an immense set, of which I'm not going to replicate Rather that I'm just working on this project for myself because I really wanted to know what happens when you optimally write hardware specific code( and how to write it!)
+It has better performance than `fd` on equivalent featuresets but `fd` has an immense set, of which I'm not going to replicate Rather that I'm just working on this project for myself because I really wanted to know what happens when you optimally write hardware specific code( and how to write it!)